-Though the first signs of lupus can be rash, they are often pains in the muscles and joints.
+Though the first signs of the lupus disease can be rash, there are often pains in the muscles and joints.
 Both sides of the body tend to be affected.
 Hands, wrists, knees, and feet are commonly affected.
 The joints can become swollen, warm, and have limited range of motion.

-A classic rash of lupus involves the cheeks and bridge of the nose.
-This is referred to as a "butterfly-shaped" rash.
+A classic lupus rash involves the cheeks and over the bridge of the nose.
+This is referred to as a "butterfly-shaped" lupus rash.
 It is also common for the skin to be very sensitive to burning and irritation after sun exposure.
 This is referred to as photosensitivity.

 Lupus rash can cause a ruddy discoloration of the backs of the hands and fingers.
 There can also be poor circulation to the nail beds that leads to irregularities of the fingernails.
 Inflammation at the nail bed can cause swelling and puffiness.

 Lupus Symptoms: Fever and Fatigue

 Fatigue is one of the most common symptoms of lupus.
 It can interfere with daily activities, exercise, and occupation.
 Low-grade fever is not uncommon during disease flares and can be a warning sign for an impending flare-up of lupus.